 When I was a child I got a Daisy BB gun.
 My parents gave strict rules about what I could shoot with it and what I was forbidden to shoot with it.
-I couldn’t shoot the windows, chickens, the dog, the cat (maybe the cat) or my little sister.
+I couldn’t shoot the windows, chickens, the dog, the cat (maybe the cat), or my little sister.
 Want to know which of those I shot with my shiny new bb gun?
 Want to know which one told on me?
 And when she started crying like a little girl, I ran as far away from the house as my little legs could carry me.
 The last thing I wanted was to see the face of my parents.
 I wanted relational distance.

 Jonah wanted relational space from his heavenly Father as well.
 He ran from the relationship that ought to have been at his center.

-Recently I re-read Herman Melville’s master piece, Moby Dick.
+Recently I re-read Herman Melville’s masterpiece, Moby Dick.
 There is a fascinating passage in this story that gets to this fundamental issue of sin.
 Ishmael is wandering the streets of the whaling village of New Bedford, Massachusetts searching for a ship to take him on a great whaling adventure.
-One Sunday he decides to go to Church and the preacher is a former whaling harpooner named, Father Mapple:
+One Sunday he decides to go to church and the preacher is a former whaling harpooner named, Father Mapple:

 I don’t think of myself as exceptionally “sinful.”
-I tend to think of myself as faithful, religious and only needing a little tweaking here and there.
+I tend to think of myself as faithful, religious, and only need a little tweaking here and there.
 But Jonah fled the eyes of the Father and at the same time was a successful prophet of God who no doubt knew more about the bible than I do.
 When it came to morality, he would beat everyone I know (except my grandchildren and my wife) in a moral inventory.

 And yet there was an area of his life that he would not hand over to God.
-There was a group of people he would prefer went into eternity without grace than him risking his comfortable and predictable lifestyle.
-If rule-keeping were all there was to being right with God then Jonah was already doing that.
+There was a group of people he would prefer going into eternity without grace than him risking his comfortable and predictable lifestyle.
+If rule-keeping were all there was to be right with God then Jonah was already doing that.
 If cleaning up your act was all that needed to be done, then Jonah had already done that.

 But how does God do that when Jonah is running as fast as he can away from the Father?
 God catches up with Jonah somewhere in the middle of the Mediterranean Sea and hurls a storm at him.
 And when God hurls something, He never misses.